Judy Lee Klemesrud: Biography

 She attended the University of Iowa from 1958 until she was graduated in 1961.
 She later attended the Columbia University School of Journalism.
 While attending the University of Iowa, she worked as an editor at The Daily Iowan.
 She then spent four years as a reporter for the Chicago Daily News.
 She then spent 19 years at The New York Times beginning in 1966, and ending at her death in 1985.
-She also wrote for such magazines as: Esquire, Cosmopolitan,↵Ladies Home Journal, Redbook, and The New York Times Magazine.
+She also wrote for such magazines as: Esquire, Cosmopolitan, Ladies Home Journal, Redbook, and The New York Times Magazine.
 In 1968, she signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

-Judy wrote an op-ed fear mongering piece without any facts or evidence to support her opinions on October 28, 1970 titled "Those Treats May Be Tricks," which sparked a historic nationwide panic towards Halloween candy being poisoned which lasts to contemporary times.
+Judy wrote an op-ed piece on October 28, 1970, titled "Those Treats May Be Tricks," on Halloween candy being poisoned.
+Despite very few documented instances of this, a nationwide panic on the subject has lasted to contemporary times.

-Klemdesrud wrote "Donald Trump, Real Estate Promoter, Builds Image as He Buys Buildings," the first Donald Trump profile, which appeared in the New York Times in November 1976.
+Klemesrud wrote "Donald Trump, Real Estate Promoter, Builds Image as He Buys Buildings," the first Donald Trump profile, which appeared in the New York Times in November 1976.

 Death

-Klemesrud died of breast cancer on October 12, 1985 at the age of 46.
+Klemesrud died of breast cancer on October 12, 1985, at the age of 46.
 She is buried in Rose Hill Cemetery, in her native Thompson.